davidgchaves/four-semesters-in-six-hours/README.md

 ### 3.3 Merge Sort (`O(n log n)`)

-- It's a *divide-and-conquer* algorithm.
+- It's a *divide-and-conquer* (recursive) algorithm.
-- It uses recursion.
 - It's stable (keeps the original order if you have equivalent elements).
 - `Array.prototype.sort` often uses MergeSort.
 - The idea here is that:
   - Recursion: You can recursively divide down your lists in two half size lists.
   - Base Case: List of one (it's already sorted, return it).
-  - On the way up the recursive calls:
+  - On the way up, the recursive calls:
     - merge those sorted lists together by inserting the smaller value first.

 ``` js